jllort/PISCESv1_1D/README.md

 Edits in these routines are mainly additional outputs for equation terms affecting phytoplankton growth and limiting factors.
 The vertical grid was also modified to reduce the impact of a very idealised MLD seasonal cycle of the plankton response.

-Original and updated PISCES routines: http://forge.ipsl.jussieu.fr/nemo/browser/branches/2011/dev_LOCEAN_2011/NEMOGCM/NEMO/TOP_SRC?rev=6453&order=name
+Original routines PISCES v1 (2011 LOCEAN version): http://forge.ipsl.jussieu.fr/nemo/browser/branches/2011/dev_LOCEAN_2011/NEMOGCM/NEMO/TOP_SRC?rev=6453&order=name

 Collaborators: Christian Ethe, Marina Levy, Alessandro Tagliabue, Laurent Bopp, Julien LeSommer and Oliver Aumont